Northeast Texas: Culture

-Culturally, Northeast Texas is more closely akin to Arkansas, Louisiana, and even Mississippi than it is to West Texas.
+Culturally, Northeast Texas is more closely akin to Arkansas, Northern Louisiana, and even Mississippi than it is to West Texas.
 Northeast Texas is in the Bible Belt creating a strong Fundamentalist Christian sentiment.
-Though 35% of Texas's population is now Hispanic or Latino, African Americans are still the most populous minority in Northeast Texas.
 During the Civil Rights movement several communities clashed over integration.
 In presidential elections since 1950, both Smith County (county seat Tyler) and Gregg County (county seat Longview) have been reliably Republican.

 Much of modern Northeast Texas culture has its roots in traditions that go back for generations.
 First Monday Trade Days is a monthly flea market held in Canton, Texas.
 The market is actually held on the Thursday through Sunday preceding the first Monday of each month.
 It purports to be the largest and oldest continually operated flea market in the United States, and is a popular event in the area.

 The East Texas Oil Museum, located on the campus of Kilgore College in Kilgore, Texas, houses the authentic recreation of oil discovery and production in the early 1930s from the largest oil field inside U.S. boundaries.

 Tyler has a rich culture and has been nicknamed the "Rose Capital of America" because of its large role in the rose-growing industry; about 20% of commercial rose bushes produced in the U.S. are grown in Tyler and Smith counties and more than half of the rose bushes are packaged and shipped from the area.
 It boasts the nation's largest municipal rose garden and hosts the Texas Rose Festival each October, which draws more than 100,000 spectators annually and has garnered nationwide attention.

 The Northeast Texas Children's Museum is located in Commerce.
 The museum provides playful and creative learning experiences for children in the Northeast Texas area.
 Many school districts from the Dallas/Fort Worth Metroplex and the Northeast Texas area take field trips to the museum.

+The Audie Murphy American Cotton Museum, located in Greenville, is dedicated to military veterans and showcases various exhibits and displays.
+Medal of Honor recipient Audie Murphy, born in Hunt County and worked in Greenville before entering the military, is honored at the museum.
+The museum also showcases cotton, as cotton was Hunt County's largest cash crop in the early 20th century, and the museum features a "History of Cotton" exhibit.